act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Failed Example 3

-This paragraph includes the [visual reference word][] "triangle" and no other indication is present so the rule fails.
+This paragraph includes the [visual reference word][] "triangle" (which is not included in the identified content) and no other indication is present so the rule fails.
 The fact that the triangle menu is on a different page of the same website does not restrict the rule.

 ```html
 <body>